 Audrey Hepburn

-Remember, she was “‘S Marvelous” in the Parisian movie, Funny Face?
-However, it was the 1953 film, Roman Holiday that catapulted Audrey Hepburn to stardom.
-She won an Oscar for Best Actress in a leading role.
-Nevertheless, it was the 1956 movie, Sabrina that solidified her 40-year iconic relationship with French fashion designer, Hubert de Givenchy.
+Remember, she was “‘S Marvelous” in the Parisian movie Funny Face?
+However, the 1953 film Roman Holiday catapulted Audrey Hepburn to stardom.
+She won an Oscar for Best Actress in a Leading Role.
+Nevertheless, the 1956 movie Sabrina solidified her 40-year iconic relationship with French fashion designer Hubert de Givenchy.
 Beginning in 1956, Audrey was perfectly outfitted from head to toe personally and professionally by the master couturier.

 Remembering Style Icon: Audrey Hepburn